 Central centrifugal cicatricial alopecia - Hair and Scalp

 The exact pathogenesis of CCCA is unknown, but its cause is likely multifactorial.
-A genetic defect in the internal root sheath in patients of African descent, inherited in an autosomal dominant manner, has been suggested from recent studies.
+A genetic defect in the internal root sheath in patients of African descent, inherited in an autosomal dominant manner, has been suggested.
 Mutations in PADI3, which encodes a protein that is essential for normal hair-shaft formation, have been shown to be associated with CCCA.
 Triggering or aggravation of the disease may then occur following traumatic hair care practices, such as cornrows and braiding, extensions, weaves with sewn-in or glued-on hair, use of hot combs, and frequent use of hair relaxers.
 Other factors implicated in the pathogenesis, but never conclusively proven, include scalp infections and type 2 diabetes mellitus.

 Classically, CCCA presents with progressive hair loss, starting as a single patch at the vertex of the scalp and then expanding in a centrifugal and symmetrical pattern.
 Unusual variants with multiple irregular patches of hair loss have been described.
 Although not typical, follicular papules, scaling, erythema, and pustules may occasionally be seen.
 Initially, scarring may be subtle, but as the disease progresses, it culminates in shiny, scarred plaques.
 Some residual hairs may be found throughout the involved area.